fengtong-bio/GOATMP/README.md

 #### Part4: 04_MAGs_function.sh

-MAGs were subjected to tools including PRODIGAL to identify protein-coding and non-coding genes.
+MAGs were subjected to tools including PROKKA to identify protein-coding and non-coding genes.
 Protein-coding genes were clustered using CD-HIT to gereate a non-redundant catelog, which were used as input to BLAST against serveral public databases for functional annotation.

 ### Statistical analysis and visualization